 Given that the lowest charge $m$ excitations have energy $E_0+m/N$ \cite{Jones24}, and that $R_{n,0}\ket{\phi_E} \propto \ket{\phi_{E-1}}$, states with $m<N$ can be put in bases satisfying \eqref{eqn:An+Gn-excited}, as $R_{n,0}$ must annihilate all these states.

-There is no reason to believe that these bases would align for different $(A_n+G_n)$.
-However, we note that each $(A_n+G_n)$ commutes with the translation operator.
+We note that each $(A_n+G_n)$ commutes with the translation operator.
 Thus, for single-particle excitations, for which there are $L$ possible states, the appropriate basis of states $\{\ket{\phi^{(P)}_{E_0+1/N}}\}$ that satisfy \eqref{eqn:An+Gn-excited} is given by the $L$ eigenstates of the translation operator

 We therefore have